JWally/alto-api/README.md

 - update info about a trip
 - cancel a trip

-# how do I install it
+# how do I install and run it

 1. from your command-line / git client:
 ```bash